 Yesterday, I was lucky enough to attend an entire day of lectures by Christeen Skinner about financial astrology.
-Although I learned many things (including that my harmonious natal connection between Jupiter and Pluto keeps me financially afloat during tough times), my priority was to gain information to support my work-in-process novel, The Curve of Capricorn, and its primary premise that during the period leading up … Read More Financial Astrology – might we be headed for a significant recession in 2025-2026?
+Although I learned many things (including that my harmonious natal connection between Jupiter and Pluto keeps me financially afloat during tough times), my priority was to gain information to support my work-in-process novel, The Curve of Capricorn, and… Continue reading Financial Astrology – might we be headed for a significant recession in 2025-2026?

 Overall – this is looking very positive – with some problems to be overcome (to be expected) but a favourable final outcome.
 I would expect a publisher to come after my novel in about 9 months and that makes sense given that JB’s course finishes end in May 2018.
-Interestingly, if it is true that publication is usually about 12 months after signing a … Read More Will my novel, Curve of Capricorn, be published if I do JB’s Bestseller Fiction Masterclass?
+Interestingly, if it is true that… Continue reading Will my novel, Curve of Capricorn, be published if I do JB’s Bestseller Fiction Masterclass?

 If we accept that (1) the concept of canon has existed for at least two thousand years and likely to exist for a few more and (2) in our increasingly globally mobile society, canon formation will not become easier then we need to look for a new solution and I propose that to be a radical change in our point of view.

 Enter Mercury to facilitate the active dialogue and transference which is at the base of all therapeutic work.